-Labour expenditures must be incurred from the "Commencement of Production" to the end of post-production (delivery date) to be eligible.
+Expenditures must be incurred from the "Commencement of Production" to the end of post-production (delivery date) to be eligible.

-"Commencement of Production" - To reduce uncertainties in interpretation, the commencement time for a production will be defined to allow the possibility for eligible costs to be incurred as early as two years before principal photography or key animation begins.
-Eligible labour expenditures will include those incurred after principal photography or key animation begins, plus those incurred after the latest of the following three times:
+"Commencement of Production" - To reduce uncertainties in interpretation, the commencement time for a production will be defined to allow the possibility for eligible costs to be incurred as early as two years before principal photography begins.
+Eligible expenditures will include those incurred after principal photography begins, plus those incurred after the latest of the following three times:

-- The time at which the eligible applicant corporation or its parent company first incurs development labour costs for the development of property of the corporation that is script material on which the production is based; - The first time at which the eligible applicant corporation or its parent company acquires a right in respect of the story that is the basis of the final script.
+- 1. The time at which the eligible applicant corporation or its parent company first incurs development labour costs for the development of property of the corporation that is script material on which the production is based; - 2.
+The first time at which the eligible applicant corporation or its parent company acquires a right in respect of the story that is the basis of the final script.
 Such rights might include a published literary work, play, or screenplay; - 3.
-Two years prior to the date on which principal photography or key animation begins.
+Two years prior to the date on which principal photography begins.

-It is intended that in-house development labour costs for an initial draft of a script, as well as the cost of modifications, should be eligible.
-These inhouse costs could include the cost to hire an independent writer to create a script on the basis of some other story or literary work for which the corporation has acquired the rights.
+It is intended that in-house development costs for an initial draft of a script, as well as the cost of modifications, should be eligible.
+These in-house costs could include the cost to hire an independent writer to create a script on the basis of some other story or literary work for which the corporation has acquired the rights.